Frankston, Victoria: War-time

 In 1935, the Frankston area was chosen to host the first Australian Scout Jamboree.
 It was the only Australia jamboree attended by the founder of the Scouting movement Sir Robert Baden-Powell.
 A number of streets in the Frankston area are named after the jamboree.
 The original jamboree grandstand remained at Frankston Park for over 70 years until it was destroyed by a fire on 12 February 2008 (a replica of the old grandstand was later built on its site in 2010).
 Following the jamboree, the Frankston Yacht Club was officially established in 1937.

 The first public hospital in Frankston, the Frankston Community Hospital, was established at 2 Hastings Road in 1941.
 Now named Frankston Hospital, it is the largest of four hospitals in the suburb and is also the chief provider of acute secondary and tertiary care in the broader City of Frankston area and the greater Mornington Peninsula region.

 During World War II, the Commander of the First Australian Army in the Pacific theatre (from 1940 to 1945) and the Commander-in-Chief of Australian Military Forces in occupied Japan (from 1945 to 1950) was the Frankston-born Lieutenant General Sir Vernon Sturdee.

 In 1946, J. R.W.
 "Bill" Pratt established his first grocery store in Frankston that would later become one of the largest supermarket chains in Australia as a subsidiary of American-owned Safeway Inc. Pratt was studying engineering at RMIT when he took a summer job at a grocery store in Frankston in 1945.
 He eventually bought the store the following year, renaming it Pratt's Stores, and developed it into one of the first supermarkets in Australia in the 1950s.
 He also expanded to two more supermarkets in nearby Mornington and Chelsea during this time.
 It was the opening of his Chelsea supermarket that caught the attention of representatives from Safeway, who were in Australia sourcing apples, as it was officially opened by media personality (and Frankston resident) Graham Kennedy.
 Safeway entered Australia by merging with Pratt's Stores in 1962.
 As managing director of Safeway's Australian subsidiary, Pratt grew the chain to 126 supermarkets across eastern Australia by 1985.
-It was then bought by Australian-owned Woolworths Limited in 1985, who retained the successful Safeway brand in Victoria for 23 years, before rebranding all its stores as Woolworths in 2008.
+It was then bought by the Australian-owned Woolworths in 1985, who retained the successful Safeway brand in Victoria for 23 years, before rebranding all its stores as Woolworths in 2008.